Kaelygon/Lacertocyon-plumocrista/README.md

 Maned dragon similarities to other species are largely coincidental due to the same environmental pressures that they faced.
 ### Fur coat
 - Maned dragons are **covered in thin fur**, and they have a **feathered mane** that reaches from their head down to the tip of the tail.
 The feather-like [keratinous](https://en.wikipedia.org/wiki/Keratin "Similar composition as the fur") strands in the mane evolved from fur to act as protection and showcase.
-- The **mane can puff up** to appear bigger under a threat, and it helps with protection and in heat regulation on cold nights.
+- The **mane can puff up** to appear bigger under a threat, and it helps with protection and heat regulation on cold nights.
 - Their **fur color** is a mix of yellows, browns, and greens with lighter [countershading](https://en.wikipedia.org/wiki/Countershading "Lighter underside blends in with shadows for improved camouflage").
 The colorization varies regionally, mostly due to selective breeding and migrating individuals finding success in certain foliage.
 Seasonal changes can also affect the coat's thickness and color.
 - Their **whiskers** are as wide as the front profile of their body.
 When traversing narrow pathways, these whiskers will indicate when a gap is too narrow to fit.
 - Maned dragons have **long ears** to keep their bodies cool.
 The tufts at the ear tips help communicate with [conspecifics](# "Members of the same species") and feel what's above their head, similar to whiskers.
 ### Physiology
-- Maned dragons have **long [digitigrade](https://en.wikipedia.org/wiki/Digitigrade "Stands on toes unlike plantigrades") legs**, which enable them to see in tall foliage, making their **gait** akin to maned wolves.
+- Maned dragons have **long [digitigrade](https://en.wikipedia.org/wiki/Digitigrade "Canines have legs like this, humans are plantigrade") legs**, which enable them to see in tall foliage, making their **gait** akin to maned wolves.
 - They have **five 3-segmented fingers** and **four 2-segmented toes**, which are closer to reptilian hands than canine paws by appearance.
 Their **dexterous hands** allow them to grab onto the prey and make climbing easier.
 - Their **skull is streamlined**, similar to reptiles, with [**external nares**](# "External nostrils on top of the snout") positioned like crocodiles.
 They lack a [rhinarium](https://en.wikipedia.org/wiki/rhinarium "External wet nose like dogs or cats"), but smell receptors are still in the nasal cavity.
 The nasal cavity is wet to help with sensing scents.
 #### Dentition